ProAltis/Changelogs/InvasionAPI.md

 districts: array of district objects:
 - district Name
  - population
- - status: online or not?
+ - status: true- online, unsure- not updated within 15 minutes, false- offline
  - lastUpdated: last updated in unix/epoch time.
  - friendlyUpdatedAt: friendly name for last updated.
  - invasion: false if not an invasion, object if it is: